A globe is shown with network icons (security, database & cloud), right aircraft carrier and ships.

 Unemployment Compensation

-Employees may file a claim for unemployment through their state's unemployment office. employees should bring a copy of the furlough letter and an SF 8, to file along with their claim.
+Employees may file a claim for unemployment through their state's unemployment office.
+Employees should bring a copy of the furlough letter and an SF-8, to file along with their claim.
 Employees are cautioned that they may be required to repay any unemployment insurance payments once an appropriations bill is enacted and they receive pay for the period of the furlough.
 The state unemployment office may provide clarification.
 Additional information about unemployment insurance is available at the DCPAS Unemployment or the Career One Stop page.

 DCPAS Unemployment Page: https://www.dcpas.osd.mil/policy/benefits/unemploymentcompensation